Cambridge Licensure In-District Program

 - CLIP provides course work based on the requirements outlined in the Professional Standards for Teachers.

-- CLIP is a collaborative effort of the Cambridge Public Schools, the Cambridge Teachers Association, and the Massachusetts Teachers Association.
+- CLIP is a collaborative effort of Cambridge Public Schools, the Cambridge Teachers Association, and the Massachusetts Teachers Association.
 All have a strong commitment to having a highly qualified teacher in every classroom in the Cambridge Public Schools.

 - Participants in CLIP will be able to earn graduate credit through Fitchburg State College.